 An undersupply of salt (sodium) is the primary trigger for this.
 Therefore, even in strict therapeutic fasting, natural salt is allowed in addition to water.

-However, we now know that it is precisely those countries with the highest salt consumption that have the lowest rates of cardiovascular disease (Park et al. 201618).
+However, we now know that those countries with the highest salt consumption have the lowest rates of cardiovascular disease (Park et al. 201618).

 Moreover, salt takes the bitter taste out of food and acts against cravings.
 Since it also has a negative feedback loop, unlike sugar, your body will tell you when you’ve had enough salt.